nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `delete 1 po/1` deletes the 1st policy of the 1st person in the address book.

 ---
-### Undo a delete command: `undo`
+### Undo a command : `undo`
-Undo the last delete command.
-Works for both person and policy deletion.
+Undo the last delete.
+Works for add, edit, delete person and clear commands.

-Format: `undo` after a successful delete command.
+Format: `undo`

-* Undo the last delete person or policy command to restore back the deletion
+* Undo the last command to restore the address book to the state before the last command.
-* Only the last delete command can be undone.
+* Does not work for assign and deletion of policies.

 Examples:
 * `delete 1` followed by `undo` will restore back the deleted person at index 1.
+* `clear` followed by `undo` will restore back all the deleted persons.

+---
+### Redo a command : `redo`
+Redo the last undo.
+Works for add, edit, delete person and clear commands.

+Format: `redo`

+* Redo the last undo command to restore the address book to the state before the undo command.
+* Does not work for assign and deletion of policies.

+Examples:
-* `delete 1 po/1` followed by `undo` will restore back the deleted policy at index 1 of the person at index 1.
+* `delete 1` followed by `undo` followed by `redo` will delete the person at index 1 again.
-* `delete John Doe` followed by undo will restore back John Doe.
+* `clear` followed by `undo` followed by `redo` will clear all the entries again.

 ---